the-ALAM/mendel/README.md

 ## Docker

-- Run `docker-compose up --build` to build and run the container
+- run `docker-compose up --build` to build and run the container

 <!-- - Run `docker-compose exec mendel python -m pytest` to run the tests
 - Run `docker-compose exec mendel python -m pytest --cov-report=html` to run the tests and generate an HTML coverage report -->